vikasburman/flairjs/README.md

 Besides, due to rich and long history of JavaScript, several compatibility issues do exists.
 Expecting to have all awesome object-oriented concepts as they exists in any new languages like C#, Java, etc., is tough.

 _FlairJS_ takes the problem head-on and brings majority of the awesomeness of C#/Java features in JavaScript, natively!
-All basic object oriented concepts like, inheritance, encapsulation, polymorphism, events, together with advance features like aspect oriented and attribute based programming, custom attributes, serialization, dependency injection and reflection, etc. are all nicely baked in this tiny JavaScript library.
+Basic object oriented concepts like, inheritance, encapsulation, polymorphism, events, together with advance features like aspect oriented and attribute based programming, custom attributes, serialization, dependency injection and reflection, etc. are all nicely baked in this tiny JavaScript library.

 All of these are available via pure JavaScript syntax, without any build-time transpilation or compilation